stg-tud/apsa/2019/2-Java-Bytecode/Bytecode.md

 ^ Lambda expression in Java source code are compiled to individual methods in the scope of the defining class, these special methods are invoked using `invokedynamic` instructions.

-^ Handling of lambda expressions in static analysis frameworks basically requires that the JVM's resolution mechanism, which includes the language's specific CallSite factory, is reimplemented in the static analysis frameworks.
+^ Handling of lambda expressions in a static analysis frameworks basically requires that the JVM's resolution mechanism, which includes the language's specific CallSite factory, is reimplemented in the static analysis frameworks.
 It is in particular necessary to generate _fake objects_ to encapsulate the call and to make it possible to pass the reference to the lambda method around.

 ---